Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 Make your clients happy & ask for feedback

-Making your clients happy with your services is crucial to becoming a successful virtual assistant.
+Making your clients happy with your services is crucial to becoming a successful virtual assistant and small business owner.
 When you have found your first client, make sure to do everything you can to over-deliver.

 If your clients are happy with your work they might recommend you to other business owners they know,